zpthree/alfred-coder/README.md

 Search for a workspace with the `coder` or `cdr` keywords.
 Select the workspace to start/stop it.

-There are also currently four tasks that you can use in addition to toggling the workspace.
+There are also tasks that you can use in addition to starting/stopping the workspace.

-Some commands will open urls in your default browser.
-On the first line of the `Run Script` action you can set the browser to whatever browser you want to use.
-I have it set to `Firefox Developer Edition`.

 ### Commands